GoDurham's Short Range Plan

 Bull City Connector

-In the plan, resources currently used for the BCC will be reallocated to enable system-wide improvements.
+In the plan, resources used for the BCC have been reallocated to enable system-wide improvements.

 - The vast majority of the BCC's service area will be maintained

 - There will be a public schedule which provides frequent (15-minute) services from East Main Street to the Duke/VA Medical Centers